SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-1-first-steps-in-programming/what-it-is-to-program/examples-computer-programs/exercises-computer-programs.md

-### Компютърни програми – примери
+### Computer programs – examples

-Да започнем с много прост пример за кратка C# програма.
+Let's start with a very simple example of a short C# program.